-AUTHOR SEEKING LITERARY AGENT/PUBLISHERTen days before heading south to Mexico to realize my dreams and be near my best friend and daughter, I was arrested.
-At age 66, a grandmother with no prior criminal record of any kind, a SWAT team hauled me off to jail like a bag of common garbage.
+Ten days before heading south to Mexico to realize her dreams, Linda was arrested.
+At age 66, a grandmother with no prior criminal record of any kind, a SWAT team hauled her off to jail like a bag of common garbage.

 - ©Linda L. Case 2014